FloridaMan7588/FloridaMan7588/README.md

 - 👯 I’m looking to collaborate on don't talk to me
 - 🤔 I’m looking for help with nothing
 - 💬 Ask me about my projects
-- 📫 How to reach me: Don't, Discord: [join the discord server](https://discord.gg/YHwUZHQAP7), or Email (preferably Discord because I'm usually on)
+- 📫 How to reach me: You can find my socials @ https://fm7588.me/links
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am 50 meters away from your location